Navigation Menu+

 The television movie would be the story of a couple who marry in their teens in their native Iowa and go west to settle in Dakota Territory.
 Its stars were Roger Kern and Linda Purl as David and Molly Beaton (his character was 18; hers was 16).
 As a tie-in to the television production, Let the Hurricane Roar (the book) was re-released as Young Pioneers (the book), and the names of the original book couple – who Rose Wilder Lane just happened to call Charles and Caroline – were changed to David and Molly.
 Their story would be a fight to settle the wilderness, to survive at all odds, through droughts, blizzards, grasshopper plagues, and corruption.
 It was also the story of two people in love, and of their love for the land.
 [Mobile (Alabama) Register, February 28, 1976] Sound familiar?

-The two Young Pioneer movies continued in reruns, and in February 1978, it was reported that Young Pioneers had finally been picked up as a series, now to be produced by Earl Hamner, Jr. of The Waltons fame; the show was in its sixth year.
+The two Young Pioneer movies continued in reruns, and in February 1978, it was reported that Young Pioneers had finally been picked up as a series, now to be produced by Earl Hamner, Jr. of The Waltons fame; that show was already in its sixth season.
 Three episodes of Young Pioneers preempted the popular Hardy Boys / Nancy Drew Mysteries television series for three weeks beginning in April 1978.
 The episodes shown were titled “Sky in the Window” (about David and Molly Beaton being held hostage by Indians), “A Kite for Charlie” (about Molly and David having to decide whether an operation will save a boy suffering from diphtheria), and “The Promise of Spring” (the story of Molly’s injury in a sudden prairie storm).

 It boiled down to the fact that Young Pioneers was just too depressing.
 The Waltons was successful because it showed happiness despite hardship.
 It showed a simple lifestyle that viewers yearned to reconnect with.
 Young Pioneers only showed isolation, along with “plagues of locusts, sudden killing prairie storms, Indian attacks, dread disease, and the death of an only child” (Molly and David’s?).
 As the reviewer went on to comment, “The local graveyard would offer much more fun.”
 [Rockford (Illinois) Morning Star, May 28, 1978.]